Customer Grievance Policy

 - the contact details of the EDR scheme that you can take your complaint to if they are still dissatisfied with the outcome.

 Details of the EDR scheme include those are listed below:

 We may, at any time, update our general terms and conditions and /or our services and post these updates on our website.
 We will use reasonable efforts to give you at least 30 days’ prior notice of the coming into effect of any changes on our website.
 If a change affects your information obligations or the time for payment, we may notify you directly.

 Check contract governing law provision.

-If you have any further questions in relation to our Customer Grievance Policy, please contact us by calling ((+95)9669919993) or by sending an email to (firstname.lastname@example.org) and please fill out the link to complaint.
+If you have any further questions in relation to our Customer Grievance Policy, please contact us by calling ((+95)9699919993) or by sending an email to (firstname.lastname@example.org) and please fill out the link to complaint.

 This policy applies to all dealings with, information you provide and transactions you enter with Rent 2 Own (Myanmar) Company Limited and associates (as such term is defined by the Myanmar Companies Law 2017) (collectively ‘we’, ‘us’ or ‘our’).

 You agree that we, acting individually or collectively, may perform all acts contemplated under this policy.

 Your agreement and acknowledgement of this policy forms a single agreement with, and is incorporated by reference into, all other agreements You enter with us acting individually or collectively.

 We are committed to protecting the personal and financial information we collect and hold about you.